Responsibility for health and safety

 Risk: In view of precautions and testing: LOW RISK.

 Procedure for inoculation injuries: Refer to the practice Infection Control policy for full details.
+The inoculation injury procedure is also displayed in the surgeries adjacent to the sharps disposal point.

 Personal Protective Equipment: The practice routinely uses examination gloves, heavy duty gloves, face masks and safety glasses to help prevent inoculation injuries.
 Clinical staff are also issued with special surgery footwear that has hard toe-caps to prevent injury to the feet caused by dropping sharps.
 Refer to the practice Infection Control policy for full details.